 - What amount and type of auditing will you have access too?

 - Clause for how non-standard sales are handled?
 Such as a rate for sales at conventions.
-Are you allowed to sell the games you got at discount at your local conventions?
-Kickstarter and on-line direct to customers sales?
+Are you allowed to sell the games you got a discount at your local conventions?
+Kickstarter and online direct to customers sales?
 With so many games being Kickstarted and sold direct to customers, you’ll need to make sure your contract also includes what pay rate you’ll get with direct sales as the publisher tends to make a higher margin on such.

 Things you shouldn’t be surprised to see: